tpd1/News_App/README.md

 Known Issues - If this app were to be published, the following bugs would be fixed as a priority:
 * Returning from viewing an article to the news feed loses the position of the tab in the news TabLayout.
 * Article source icons - NewsData.io API returns a source id that is not formattted very well.
 Changing this involves an extra call to their Source API, which is a limitation on the free tier with only 200 calls/day.
 * A large number of NewsAPI articles have no imageURL for displaying a recyclerview image.
 In App Settings, i've included a toggle button to hide these from being displayed.
-A better option would be to parse the URL and fetch the main image.
+A better option would be to parse the HTML and fetch the main image.
 ___

 Features that could be improved/added before publishing: